 On one leg/up on toes – Defined as standing on one leg only or up on the toes, for example to reach to a higher level.

 Stationary Standing – Defined as standing in one position within a confined space for more than 10 minutes.
-A person can shift body weight from one leg to the other but not able to take steps away from the position.
+A person can shift body weight from one leg to the other but is not able to take steps away from the position.

 Force